KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/honor.md

 It is humility.

 Honor is humility
-that refuses to bow to anything but truth.
+that bows to nothing but truth.

-It is the stillness that arises when a human being recognizes that everything they have ever been and everything they will ever become is held in the same ocean of consciousness.
+It is the stillness that arises when a human being recognizes that all they have ever been and all they will ever become is held in the same ocean of consciousness.

 Honor is the quiet willingness